-In theory, there is no upper age limit for mortgages, although different mortgage lenders will have their own lending criteria.
+In theory, there is no upper age limit for getting a mortgage, although different lenders will have specific lending criteria.
 Consequently, it is essential to take professional financial advice to find the right mortgage deal for your situation.
 There are many factors to consider, some of which are obvious and others perhaps not so.

-Many options are available, whether you are looking at a traditional mortgage, remortgage, lifetime mortgage, buy-to-let mortgage or a home reversion scheme.
+Many options are available, whether looking for a traditional mortgage, remortgage, lifetime mortgage, buy-to-let mortgage or a home reversion scheme.
 You may even be over 50 and be a first-time buyer!

 Do over 50s need specialist mortgage lenders?

-The simple answer is no. As you can see from the graph below, there has been a significant increase in life expectancy over the years.
+The simple answer is no. As you can see from the graph below, life expectancy has significantly increased over the years.
 Males born in 2018 are expected to live 79.5 years, with females expected to live 83.1 years.
 This is a considerable increase from 1900 when the respective figures were 43.7 and 47.5.
 There has even been a marked rise from as recent as the 1980s.
 So what does this mean?

-Longer life expectancy means that the vast majority of us will need to work longer to provide income for living expenses.
+Longer life expectancy means that most of us will need to work longer to provide income for living expenses.
 The traditional retirement age of anywhere between 60 and 65 is a distant thought for many people.
 This has led to a massive change in the mortgage industry.
 There is now a greater appreciation of the income and the wealth of the over 50s.

 Life expectancy at birth 1941 to 2018

-In recent times we have seen the likes of Halifax, Santander, Barclays, Nationwide Building Society and other well-known companies providing more mortgage services for the over 50s.
-There are also many specialist brokers that offer mortgage funds for those in their 50s, 60s, 70s, 80s and even 90s on occasion.
+In recent times we have seen the likes of Halifax, Santander, Barclays, Nationwide Building Society and other well-known companies providing more mortgage services for over 50s.
+In addition, many specialist brokers offer mortgage funds for those in their 50s, 60s, 70s, 80s and even 90s.
 So, in reality, there is no age limit on mortgage lending; it will come down to income and assets available.

 - Employment income